 • Something you have, like a phone or PINsentry card reader

 • Something you are, like a fingerprint or face recognition

 For example, when you’re paying online you could use a password (something you know) or your PINsentry card reader (something you have) to authenticate your payment.

 Or to log in to your account online, you could use a PIN (something you know) or your PINsentry card reader (something you have) to confirm your identity.

-Here’s how you can use a text message sent to your mobile to complete your online payment.
+Here’s how you can use a text message sent to your mobile to complete an online payment.

-See how you can complete your online payment or log into your online servicing account using a PINsentry card reader.
+See how to complete your online payment or log in to your online account with a PINsentry card reader.

-See how you can confirm it’s you when logging into your Barclaycard online servicing account.
+How to confirm it’s you when logging into your Barclaycard online account.

-We have a host of resources, industry insight and information to help you understand how to utilise PSD2 in your payment strategy, and how the new regulation could impact your corporate business.
+We have resources, industry insight and information to help you understand how to use PSD2 for your payments, and how the new regulation could impact your business.